jeffThompson/PhysicalComputing/Week02_LEDs/Code/06-FadingWithPWM.md

 new_brightness = scale_pwm(brightness, 0,100)
 ```

-This takes the value `50` and converts it to `32767.5`, or half of `65535`, then converts it to an integer value of `32768`.
-Let's use that to fade the LED in and out.
+This takes the value `50` and converts it to `32767.5`, or half of `65535`.
+It then converts it to an integer value of `32768`, which the Feather will accept.
+Let's use that to fade the LED in and out:

 ```python
 while True: